Developer

 Configuration

-In each replacement jira:customField entry:
+For each new replacement jira:customField entry:

-• Set the migratedFromConnect field to true
+• Set the migratedFromConnect field to true.

 String and Number fields